MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 1. In the **Selected** pane, select the **Serial number** check box.

-2. Click the left directional button to move the dimensions to the Available pane.
+2. Select the left directional button to move the dimensions to the Available pane.

 <<<<<<< HEAD